Kuro-dev/ProgrammableRoleplayScript/README.md

 # basics:

-The Entrypoint of your script is the `[main]` prompt Comments in a script are supported.
+The Entrypoint of your script is the `[main]` prompt.
+Comments in a script are supported.
 Anything in the line following a `#` symbol is excluded from the parsing. if you do need a # in the text somewhere it can be escaped using `\#`

 ```